-is an ongoing project about Viennese Wurstel Diners and the little different Viennese fast-food culture.
+is a free work on Viennese Wurstel Diners and the little different Viennese fast-food culture.

 Most of the time these diners are isolated islands of food supply in an ancient surrounding with a dash of cultural heritage.
 Isolated both in the sense of appearance as well as in the sense of resisting against global operating fast-food chains.
 But the 'improper' and modern their architecture may appear, the much heritage there is behind the scenes.